GiaHuyTang/Capstone-Project-Serverless-Image-Processing-Pipeline/README.md

 Headers: Set Content-Type: application/json.

-### Send Request Body: Use the following JSON body, ensuring the file_key matches the file uploaded to S3:
+* **Send Request Body**: Use the following JSON body, ensuring the file_key matches the file uploaded to S3:

 ```JSON